-Student & Host family expenses: who pays for what?
+Student and Host Family expenses: Who pays for what?

 Host family expenses